Welcome to No Sleepless Nights – a resource and blog which aims to help you sleep better at night.

 2. To provide a wide range of self-help techniques

 Most people have heard some of the common self-help techniques for insomnia, such as drinking relaxing tea, not watching TV in bed and taking exercise.
-But there’s a whole world of self-help techniques that go beyond these well-known tips.
+But there’s a whole world of self-help techniques that go beyond these classic tips.

 The aim is to provide a vast resource of all known self-help techniques, and keep you informed of new ones as they appear.

 3. To encourage and respond to your participation

 In my view, the most interesting parts of this site are the long comment threads on some articles.
 What makes them so special is how much comfort people take from knowing that they aren’t alone.